Snowmass 2021 whitepaper: Proton structure at the precision frontier: Methodology

 \subsection{Machine learning/AI connections}

 {\it Leading authors: S. Carrazza, J. Cruz-Martinez, M. Ubiali \\ }

 Machine learning (ML) methods are designed to exploit large data sets in order to reduce complexity and find new features in data.
-The current most frequently used ML algorithms in HEP are Boosted Decision Trees (BDTs) and Neural Networks (NN).
-Machine learning in particle physics is evolving fast and ML algorithms are already state of the art in many areas of particle physics and will likely be called on to take on a greater role in solving upcoming data analysis and event reconstruction challenges~\cite{Albertsson:2018maf}.
+The current most frequently used ML algorithms in HEP are boosted decision trees and neural networks.
+Machine learning in particle physics is evolving fast, and ML algorithms are already state-of-the-art in many areas of particle physics and will likely be called on to take on a greater role in solving upcoming data analysis and event reconstruction challenges~\cite{Albertsson:2018maf}.